gitbucket/gitbucket/README.md

 - --gitbucket.home=[DATA_DIR]
 - --h2.port=[NUMBER] (Experimental)

 **Note:** In default, GitBucket uses embedded H2 database.
 It's also possible to use server mode by specifying `--h2.port` option.
 It might improve performance issue about database access.
-However this option is experimental, so it will be removed in the future version.
+However this option is experimental, so it might be removed in the future version.

 To upgrade GitBucket, only replace gitbucket.war after stop GitBucket.
 All GitBucket data is stored in `HOME/.gitbucket/`.
 So if you want to back up GitBucket data, copy this directory to the other disk.